Delivering external sand to West Beach

 How do you know that quarry sand is suitable for beach replenishment?

-A successful trial was conducted at West Beach in December 2020 which demonstrated that commercial quarries are a viable source of high quality external sand with low environmental risks.
+A successful trial was conducted at West Beach which demonstrated that commercial quarries are a viable source of high quality external sand with low environmental risks.

 Quarry sand is readily available and does not have the potential environmental risks associated with dredging sand from offshore sources.